pytorch/audio/examples/hubert/README.md

 This directory contains sample implementations of pre-training pipeline for [HuBERT: Self-Supervised Speech Representation Learning by Masked Prediction of Hidden Units](https://arxiv.org/abs/2106.07447).

+> [!NOTE]
+> The code uses the `torchaudio.info` function which was removed from the library in version 2.9.
+As such, this code will
+> not run as written without modification.
+It is preserved for reference purposes only.

 ## Pre-training Usage

 The Base architecture of HuBERT model requires two iterations of pre-training.